tessro/old-blog/source/_posts/2012-02-17-four-hurdles-for-facebook-in-2012.markdown

 categories:
 ---

-*This is Part One of a five-part post on Facebook's challenges in 2012.
+*This is Part One of a four-part post on Facebook's challenges in 2012.
 If you'd like to receive updates on this series, you can follow me on Twitter [here](https://twitter.com/paulrosania).*